 Wisdom is both a current topic of empirical investigation and a vital part of religious thought.
 What is the proper relationship between the science of wisdom and religious tradition?
 We suggest four possible approaches: remove the study of wisdom from its religious moorings, disregard the science of wisdom, look for commonalities in wisdom traditions, and look for particular contributions with religious faiths.
 Whereas the first two approaches introduce a number of problems for those committed to the integration of faith and psychology, the latter two approaches create a number of intriguing possibilities.
 Three potential areas of wisdom investigation are offered that fit within the fourth approach to relating wisdom and religion.
 Finally, a specific example of an empirical study is provided.

 McLaughlin, Paul and McMinn, Mark R., "Studying Wisdom: Toward a Christian Integrative Perspective" (2015).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 138.